netdata/netdata/collectors/python.d.plugin/rethinkdbs/README.md

-# rethinkdbs
+# RethinkDBs monitoring with Netdata

-Module monitor rethinkdb health metrics.
+Monitors the health metrics of RethinkDBs.

 Following charts are drawn: